 The highlight of the Halloween season is the night of October 31, when everyone heads out to trick-or-treat in their costume of choice.
 But that doesn’t mean that you can’t have some fun at home or in the classroom prior to the big night of candy collecting!

-Kids of all ages delight in the thrills, spooks and treats of Halloween, but it’s particularly fun for those between the ages of 9 and 13.
-Whether you’re an upper elementary or middle school teacher, or you’re a parent of a tween who wants to add an extra dose of frights in this year, these ideas will help you make this the best Halloween yet.
+Kids of all ages delight in the thrills, spooks, and treats of Halloween, but it’s particularly fun for those between the ages of 9 and 13.
+Whether you’re an upper elementary or middle school teacher, or you’re a parent of a tween who wants to add an extra dose of frights this year, these ideas will help you make this the best Halloween yet.

 6 Halloween Fun for Kids Ideas